Major Historic Threats to the Environment of The Ojai Valley

 Potentially Endangering the Public's Welfare

-Issue: Caltrans proposes to build a freeway in an east-west direction through the heart of the valley, to be intersected by an extension of the north-south Highway 33 freeway.
-The proposal would have trisected the valley.
+Issue: CalTrans proposes to build a freeway in an east-west direction through the heart of the Valley, to be intersected by an extension of the Highway 33 freeway north-south.
+This would have trisected the valley.

 Outcome: Organized opposition of local citizens, the Ojai City Council, and the press defeats the freeway plan.